THE BEST CARBON ROAD BIKE WHEELS

 - Making carbon wheels exceptionally light can also make them prone to cracking while building them to endure hard impacts can make them heavier.

 With Value carbon road bike wheels, you live with most of these trade-offs.
-Additionally, the performance level of Value wheels on any of these criteria is typically not as high as those of Performance or Premium wheels.
+Additionally, the performance level of Value carbon wheels on any of these criteria is typically not as high as those of Performance or Premium wheels.

 Premium tier road bike wheels can be marginally better for race-specific events like alpine climbs or time trials.
 This adds to the brand and price cache or the unique rim, hub, or spoke characteristics that attract many to wheels in this price tier.